omar-zeineddine/devlog/README.md

 - Teaching others will improve your skills and make you a better programmer
 - blog posts are a great medium for developers to learn and share their ideas
-- blogs are a way to staying up to date in the continuously evolving tech space
+- blogs are a way to stay up to date in the continuously evolving tech space
-- writing based around technical words isn't always easy task, blogging can improve a developers writing and communication skills
+- writing, based around technical words isn't always an easy task, blogging can improve a developers writing and communication skills

 <br><br>